-8. The interest rate to be charged to the Funds on any Interfund Loan (the "InterFund Loan Rate") would be the average of the "Repo Rate" and the "Bank Loan Rate," both as defined below.
-The Repo Rate would be the highest current overnight repurchase agreement rate available to a lending Fund.
-The Bank Loan Rate for any day would be calculated by the InterFund Program Team, as defined below, on each day an InterFund Loan is made according to a formula established by each Fund's Board of Trustees, Board of Directors or Board of Managers, as applicable (each a "Board," and collectively the "Boards") intended to approximate the lowest interest rate at which a bank short-term loan would be available to the Fund.
+7. The interest rate to be charged to the Funds on any Interfund Loan (the "Interfund Loan Rate") would be the average of the "Repo Rate" and the "Bank Loan Rate," both as defined below.
+The Repo Rate would be the highest or best (after giving effect to factors such as the credit quality of the counterparty) current overnight repurchase agreement rate available to a lending Fund.
+The Bank Loan Rate for any day would be calculated by the Interfund Lending Program Team, as defined below, on each day an Interfund Loan is made according to a formula established by each Fund's board of trustees (each a "Board") intended to approximate the lowest interest rate at which a bank short-term loan would be available to the Fund.
 The formula would be based upon a publicly available rate (e.g., Federal funds rate and/or LIBOR) plus an additional spread of basis points and would vary with this rate so as to reflect changing bank loan rates.
-The initial formula and any subsequent modifications to the formula would be subject to the approval of each Fund's Board.
-In addition, the Board of each Fund would periodically review the continuing appropriateness of reliance on the formula used to determine the Bank Loan Rate, as well as the relationship between the Bank Loan Rate and current bank loan rates that would be available to the Fund.
+The initial formula and any subsequent modifications to the formula would be subject to the approval of each Board.
+In addition, each Board would periodically review the continuing appropriateness of reliance on the formula used to determine the Bank Loan Rate, as well as the relationship between the Bank Loan Rate and current bank loan rates that would be available to the Fund.

-9. Certain members of the Adviser's and/or their affiliates' administrative and other personnel (the "InterFund Program Team"), which may include one or more investment professionals, including individuals involved in making investment decisions regarding short-term investments in the Money Market Funds ("Money Market portfolio managers"), would administer the InterFund Program.
-No portfolio manager of any Fund, (other than Money Market portfolio managers) would serve as a member of the InterFund Program Team.
-Under the proposed InterFund Program, the portfolio managers for each participating Fund could provide standing instructions to participate daily as a borrower or lender.
-The InterFund Program Team on each business day would collect data on the uninvested cash and borrowing requirements of all participating Funds.
-Once the InterFund Program Team has determined the aggregate amount of cash available for loans and borrowing demand, the InterFund Program Team would allocate loans among borrowing Funds without any further communication from the portfolio managers of the Funds.
-All allocations made by the InterFund Program Team will require the approval by at least one member of the InterFund Program Team who is a high level employee, other than a Money Market portfolio manager.
-Applicants anticipate that there typically will be more available uninvested cash each day than borrowing demand.
-Therefore, after the InterFund Program Team has allocated cash for Interfund Loans, the InterFund Program Team will invest any remaining cash in accordance with the standing instructions of the relevant portfolio manager or such remaining amounts will be invested directly by the portfolio managers of the Funds.
+8. Certain members of the Adviser's administrative personnel (other than investment advisory personnel) (the "Interfund Lending Program Team") would administer the Interfund Lending Program.
+No portfolio manager of any Fund will serve as a member of the Interfund Lending Program.
+Under the proposed Interfund Lending Program, the portfolio managers for each participating Fund could provide standing instructions to participate daily as a borrower or lender.
+The Interfund Lending Program Team on each business day would collect data on the uninvested cash and borrowing requirements of all participating Funds.
+Once the Interfund Lending Program Team has determined the aggregate amount of cash available for loans and borrowing demand, the Interfund Lending Program Team would allocate loans among borrowing Funds without any further communication from the portfolio managers of the Funds.
+Applicants anticipate that there typically will be far more available uninvested cash each day than borrowing demand.
+Therefore, after the Interfund Lending Program Team has